PULPIT TODAY SERMONS

 There was no greater way God could express His love toward man than sending His only begotten Son to live and die in man’s depraved world.

-(Example) What loving parent would purposely send their child into an infectious, disease‑riddled area?
+(Example) What loving parent would purposely send their child into an infectious, disease‑riddled area a few people?
 Would you send your only child on a relief mission to a region infected from a nuclear spill or from chemical warfare?
 Would you send your only child to minister to a colony of patients dying from a highly infectious disease?
 Yet, our Heavenly Father sent His only begotten Son into this sin-infested world to minister to our contagion.
 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”

 Parents know what the Bible means when it says “children are a reward from the Lord” (Psalm 127:3).
 Normal parents have an indescribable love for their children.
 They couldn’t conceive of sentencing their children to a world that would curse, reject, scorn, and then murder them.
 But our Father’s incomparable heavenly love did that to His Son!